TomWhitwell/MTM_Newsite_2022/_WorkshopDocs/WorkshopQuickStart.md

 * Most laptop-friendly adaptors, and most adaptors of 45 Watts or above can supply 15 Volts.
 * Some adaptors for smartphones can only supply 5 Volts or 9 Volts.
 These will not work.
 * Adaptors with only an old-style USB-A socket will not work, even with a USB-A to USB-C cable.
-* Recent (post 2020) MacBook chargers work well, but earlier Apple chargers (2015-2018) did not output 15V.
+* Recent (post 2020) MacBook chargers work well, but the earliest Apple USB-C chargers (2015-2018) did not output 15V so will not work.
+Most iPhone-only chargers will not work.
 Wattage is no guarantee that they will deliver the correct voltage.
-Many cheap Amazon adaptors for £15 also work well.
+Many cheap Amazon adaptors for £15 work well.
 Laptop-compatible power banks (usually £40 or more) work well.
-* If the specifications say the adaptor or battery can supply 15 Volts, it should work.
+* **If the specifications say the adaptor or battery can supply 15 Volts, it should work.** If there are no specifications, you can't be sure.
 * Some very cheap power supplies from Amazon and AliExpress work fine, but are electrically noisy - putting noise into the mains and ground circuits that might be audible when recording or playing over big speakers.
 * The following models have been tested with the Workshop System (late 2024):
 [UGREEN 30W](https://www.amazon.co.uk/gp/product/B0C2V9LZRG) | [Anker Nano 30W](https://www.amazon.co.uk/gp/product/B0CD75QL17?th=1) | [Anker GaN 30W](https://www.amazon.co.uk/gp/product/B0B2WN1WKR?th=1) | [UGREEN 45W](https://www.amazon.co.uk/gp/product/B0BKFWD1RV/) | [BIUBOTY 45W](https://www.amazon.co.uk/gp/product/B0BPL7DFJT) | [CSHARE 30W](https://www.amazon.co.uk/gp/product/B0B2R3T791)